wyattsweat/multi-transcriber/README.md

 # multi-transcriber

-Run speech_to_text_gui.py (GUI) and loop.py (handles the communication and basic transcription) and click Start on the GUI to begin the transcription.
+Run speech_to_text_gui.py (GUI) and loop.py (handles the communication and basic transcription) in different terminals and click Start on the GUI to begin the transcription.

 You will need either a VOSK library or replace vosk_result['text'] with r.recognize_google(audio, show_all=True) for it to translate anything.